wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/power-bi-tableau-organize-fields/includes/4-lab.md

 1. Repeat these last two steps to move your other measures to your new **Measures Table**.

+    > [!NOTE]
-    > [!NOTE] If this process throws an error for any of your calculations, edit them to make sure the reference the new Measures Tables instead of their original table.
+    > If this process throws an error for any of your calculations, edit them to make sure the reference the new Measures Tables instead of their original table.

 1. From the **FIELDS** section, right-click the empty **Column** field from **Measures Table** and select **Hide**.

-### Task 4: Clean-up Fields
+### Task 4: Clean up fields

 1. From the left pane, select the **Model**.